Yokota displays airlift proficiency during Valiant Shield 24

-U.S. Air Force Airmen assigned to the 374th Airlift Wing, 320th Special Tactics Squadron, and Japan Ground Self-Defense Force paratroopers assigned to the 1st Airborne Brigade conduct airlift operations to meet objectives for exercise Valiant Shield 24 at Yokota Air Base, Japan, June 15, 2024.
+From left, U.S. Air Force Capt.
+Tadhg Collins, 36th Airlift Squadron pilot and Capt.
+Trent Fleener, 36th AS pilot and Valiant Shield 24 C-130 Task Force mission commander, talks to members of the Japan Ground Self-Defense Force assigned to the 1st Airborne Brigade during VS24 at Yokota Air Base, Japan, June 15, 2024.
 VS24 is a multinational, biennial field training exercise focused on integration of joint training in a multi-domain environment.
-As the primary airlift hub for the Indo-Pacific, the 374th AW provided crucial aerial support to joint and international partners involved in the exercise.
-(U.S. Air Force video by Staff Sgt.
+(U.S. Air Force photo by Staff Sgt.
 Spencer Tobler)

 |Date Taken: